What is spousal maintenance?

 the assets that belong to the party making the payment as well as the way in which you lived during the marriage

-For how long must spousal maintenance be paid?
+How long must spousal maintenance be paid for?

-In Scotland, the courts will normally make a periodical allowance for a specific time, usually with a maximum duration of 3 years.
+The courts will normally make a periodical allowance for a specific time, usually with a maximum duration of 3 years.
 In exceptional circumstances, the courts may award a periodical allowance for an extended period.
 These circumstances include if the individual receiving the periodical allowance:

 Spousal maintenance and periodical allowances usually stop when: